SiNGER: A Clearer Voice Distills Vision Transformers Further: The Use of Large Language Models

 \section{The Use of Large Language Models}

-As per the ICLR 2026 guidelines on the use of Large Language Models (LLMs), we disclose that an LLM was used for minor grammar corrections and polishing of the text to enhance readability and for searching related research to broaden the scope of the literature review.
+As per the ICLR 2026 guidelines on the use of Large Language Models (LLMs), we disclose that an LLM was used for minor grammar corrections and polishing of the text to enhance readability, as well as for searching related research to broaden the scope of the literature review.
 The LLM did not contribute to the research ideation, methodology, or core findings of the paper.